"Love Lost, Miami" Accepting Ruins of Heartache Through July 1

 Founders Maral Arslanian, Paula Celestino, and Natalia Martinez-Kalinina launched "Love Lost, Miami" in 2016 as a respite for locals from the glitz and glam of Art Basel Miami Beach. "'Love Lost, Miami' is an experience that's different from what you get at Art Basel because we're really putting the focus on our community," says Arslanian.

-"I study group dynamics, and Miami is a very diverse and dynamic and ever-changing group, but it's a group that's had very specific topics and moments where it rallies around emotion," says Martinez-Kalinina.
+"I study group dynamics, and Miami is a very diverse and dynamic and ever-changing group, but it's a group that's had very specific topics and moments where it rallies around emotion," Martinez-Kalinina says.
 "From the immigrant

 |